Paul Murdin

 Paul Geoffrey Murdin OBE FRAS (born 5 January 1942) is a British astronomer.
 He identified the first clear candidate for a black hole, Cygnus X-1, with his colleague Louise Webster.

 He studied Mathematics and Physics at the universities of Oxford and Rochester.
 In 1962, he took an eight-week summer residential course supporting researchers at the Royal Greenwich Observatory in Herstmonceux and at the end was offered a post by the Astronomer Royal, Richard Woolley.
 He left to study a PhD at Rochester and returned to the RGO in 1970 as a research fellow.
 During his three-year contract there, he wondered what he could contribute to find out about the provenance of powerful cosmic x-ray sources that had recently been detected, particularly Cygnus X-1.

 After he had made unsuccessful searches for light variations and unusual spectra among the hundreds of stars within the area of positional uncertainty of the X-ray source, a radio star was found that was coincident with a star HDE226868.
-He decided, with Louise Webster, to investigate whether the star was a binary star, possibly with one of the pair being the X-ray source as well as a radio source, but not being visible.
+He decided, with the Australian Louise Webster, to investigate whether the star was a binary star, possibly with one of the pair being the X-ray source as well as a radio source, but not being visible.
 They measured the Doppler shift to find that HDE226868 was a binary star with an orbit of 5.6 days orbiting an invisible partner, presumably the source of the X-rays, and which they calculated to be certainly more than 2.5 and probably more than six solar masses.
 Such a star cannot be a white dwarf or neutron star and they assumed this body to be a black hole.

-With the Australian Louise Webster, he submitted a paper with "modest" language to Nature, only mentioning the term “black hole” in the final sentence.
+With Louise Webster, he submitted a paper with "modest" language to Nature, only mentioning the term “black hole” in the final sentence.
 Woolley was quite conservative in his views on astronomy, regarding black holes as "fanciful" (also famously dismissing worthwhile space exploration as "utter bilge").
 Astronomer Charles Thomas Bolton then published a paper with a similar conclusion and more astronomers followed suit.
 The discovery helped Murdin to secure his future employment.